mlwar4/eJPTv2-Extras/README.md

-These paths will help you alot in your eJPTv2 exam and I would recommend this before or after INE's course tho I don't like INE's course.
-I don't recommend just studying from INE.
+These paths will help you alot in your eJPTv2 exam and I would recommend this before or after INE's course.
+I don't prefer/like just studying from INE.
 I would recommend tryhackme's Comptia Pentest + path would also help you alot .
 #### **Post-Exploitation**